Tmpod/cyborgtoast/README.md

 # cyborgtoast
-This is a Discord Bot with some random features.
+This is party manager bot and it has some Hypixel related commands as well as random querks.
+[InDev]